TomoLabs/feesplit/README.md

  # TomoLabs

 TomoLabs converts Uniswap v4 swap fees into an autonomous on-chain debt repayment engine using a permissioned hook and a non-custodial expense ledger.

  ✅ Live on Ethereum Mainnet
  ✅ Contracts Verified on Etherscan
  ✅ End-to-End Fee → Debt → Repayment Flow Operational
  ✅ Production-Grade Uniswap v4 Hook

+ This hook is currently live and processing real economic activity on Ethereum mainnet.

   ## OVERVIEW